darasus/ai-blog/content/best-investment-strategies-to-generate-passive-income.md

   Trust (REIT) is a type of passive investment that pools capital from investors to purchase real estate assets.
 Hedge funds are high-risk investments that come with high fees, but also promise high returns.
+intro: >-
+  Thinking of investing to accumulate wealth and generate passive income?
+  Passive income is a broad term that encompasses any income you receive from an investment, venture, or business that requires little maintenance.
+Passive income is the Holy Grail for personal finance, because it allows you to make money while not actively working.
+It’s the ultimate goal for most investors.

+  Researchers suggest that passive income will be the primary source of retirement funding for millennials.
+However, this financial strategy isn’t easy for everyone, especially with so many different ways to invest your money and get a return on your investment.
+If you’re considering starting your own business or launching a side hustle to generate passive income streams, here are some trusted strategies that may suit your risk profile and goals.
 ---

 ## Basics of Passive Income